DBINNS4/lead-ae-assist/README.md

 - AI format suggestion and retry logic
 - Unified summary with per-file progress bar

-### 🔹 Transcribe
-- Enable `dualEngine` to run both Lead AE Assist Beta v1.0 and WhisperX for cross-checking results.
-- Use `preferEngine` to choose which engine's words are kept when reconciling.
-- `autoConfidence` automatically accepts the higher-confidence word during reconciliation.
-- Outputs include TXT, SRT, VTT, JSON, XML, script, and burn-in subtitle files.
-- A reconciliation overlay highlights discrepancies so you can review or apply preferences quickly.

 ### Quick Tips
 - Use the **Reset** button on any panel to clear all fields.
   Drop-down menus return to a simple "-- Select --" prompt so you can start over.

-## 🧠 AI Integration

-Commands like:
-- “Transcode for Instagram”
-- “Ingest this to MXF and prep for Avid”
-- “Retry failed files with CRF 18”

 ---

 ## 🔒 Licensing

 Edit `state.json` in your application data folder to change access and manage preferences:

-"licenseTier": "pro"

 Tiers: free, pro, enterprise
 Features silently lock if unavailable.